Pattie Ruffner Jacobs

 1875 - 1935

 Pattie Ruffner Jacobs was Alabama’s leading suffrage activist.
-She founded the Alabama Equal Suffrage Association (ASEA) and served as its first president from 1912-1916.
+She founded the Alabama Equal Suffrage Association (AESA) and served as its first president from 1912-1916.
 After the Alabama State Legislature failed to pass statewide women’s suffrage in 1915, Jacobs decided a federal amendment was the only way to guarantee women’s suffrage.
 She left Alabama to serve on the board of the National American Woman Suffrage Association.
-After the ratification of the Nineteenth Amendment, Jacobs helped transition ASEA into a state affiliate of the League of Women Voters.
+After the ratification of the Nineteenth Amendment, Jacobs helped transition AESA into a state affiliate of the League of Women Voters.
 She later served on the organization’s national board of directors.

 Alabama Department of Archives and History